srdjan/fix/docs/ergonomic-enhancements.md

 # Ergonomic Enhancements

-This document outlines the ergonomic improvements added to macrofx-unified.
+This document outlines the ergonomic improvements added to fix.

 ## Summary of Improvements